-• Important habitats of species listed under the Nature Conservation Act 1992 and/or EPBC Act as presumed extinct, endangered, vulnerable or rare.
+- Important habitats of species listed under the Nature Conservation Act 1992 and/or the EPBC Act as presumed extinct, endangered, vulnerable or rare. - Regional ecosystems recognized by the Environmental Protection Agency (EPA) as 'endangered' or 'of concern' or 'not of concern' but where permits are no longer granted due to being at threshold levels, and/or ecosystems listed as presumed extinct, endangered or vulnerable under the EPBC Act. - Ecosystems which provide important ecological functions such as riparian vegetation, important buffer to a protected area, refugia or important habitat corridor between areas. - Protected areas which have been proclaimed under the Nature Conservation Act 1992 or are under consideration for proclamation.

-- Regional ecosystems recognised by the Environmental Protection Agency (EPA) as 'endangered' or 'of concern' or 'not of concern' but where permits are no longer granted due to being at threshold levels, and/or ecosystems listed as presumed extinct, endangered or vulnerable under the EPBC Act. - Ecosystems which provide important ecological functions such as riparian vegetation, important buffer to a protected area, refugia or important habitat corridor between areas. - Protected areas which have been proclaimed under the Nature Conservation Act 1992 or are under consideration for proclamation.
+• Discuss the impact of the proposal on species, communities and habitats of local, regional or national significance as identified above including wet heathland,

-- Discuss the impact of the proposal on species, communities and habitats of local, regional or national significance as identified above including brigalow, vine thicket and bluegrass.
-Discuss ways in which impacts can be minimised (e.g. timing of works, minimise width of disturbance, proposed rehabilitation of instream and floodplain disturbances). - Discuss the planned rehabilitation of bluegrass, brigalow and semi-evergreen vine thicket communities and any relevant previous experience/experiments rehabilitating these communities.
+- eucalypt and melaleuca woodland, and riparian vegetation.
+Discuss ways in which impacts can be minimised (e.g. timing of works, minimise width of disturbance, proposed rehabilitation of instream and floodplain disturbances). - Discuss the planned rehabilitation of wet heathland, eucalypt and melaleuca woodland, and riparian vegetation communities and any relevant previous experience/experiments rehabilitating these communities.